 If you have a “small” crash – again at riders briefing you will be told what you are to do while on track.
 Safety is paramount!
 If you are not hurt then get yourself away from the accident area: to a tire wall.
 Do not try and recover your bike.
 It is always a good idea to Tell the staff that come to help you that you are ok or give the flag point a thumbs up if you are ok – again they will get you and your machine back to the pits.
 If your machine goes through a crash, it needs to be checked by an official to ensure its safe to go back on the track.
 Only then will you be allowed to continue racing that day.

-If you have a decent crash that you become hurt and need medical assistance.
+If you have a decent crash where you become hurt and need medical assistance.
 The less you move post crash, the more immediate the staff will respond.
+Lying still gets the attention of the officials very quickly.
 People will be with you as soon as possible.
 The ambulance is available immediately and can be released on the track while bikes are on the track if it is required.
 Communicate as best you can with the VMCC staff and they will get you the help you need.
 If you have the capacity to tell the VMCC member where you are pitted that is awesome, they will return your machine to your area.

 The Ambulance will return to its parking spot (in Pit lane) with you in it and assess you there.
 Family can “pop” in to ensure you’re ok but don’t invite people into the ambulance.
-If you require medical transportation another ambulance will come to the track to transport you.
-This is so the track Ambo stays at the track.
-If you are removed from the race track because you are injured MNZ (governing body of motorcycle racing) holds your licence and you will need a doctor to sign off that you are fit to race again.
+If you require medical transportation but it is not urgent or life threatening another ambulance will come to the track to transport you.
+This is so the track Ambulance can stay at the track for racing to continue.
+If you are removed from the race track because you are injured MNZ (governing body of motorcycle racing) will keep your race licence until a doctor signs off that you are fit to race again.